Microblog Topic Identification using Linked Open Data

 \section{Conclusions}

-This work investigates the viability of extracting semantic topics from collections of microblog posts via processing their corresponding linked entities that are \lod\ resources.
+This work investigates the viability of extracting semantic topics from collections of microposts via processing their corresponding linked entities that are \lod\ resources.
 To this end, an ontology (\topico) to represent topics is designed, an approach to extracting topics from sets of microposts is proposed, a prototype of this approach is implemented, and topics are generated from large sets of posts from Twitter.
-The resulting topics and their potentials are examined in detail.

-The main inquiry of this work is to examine whether an approach based on entity linking microposts to \lod\ resources could produce satisfactory semantic topics.
-In other words, would the fast flowing, short, \messy, noisy microblog posts be suitable for entity linking based topic extraction?
-Based on this work, we demonstrated that entity linking to \lod\ yields sufficiently interesting results.
-We are further encouraged by the current efforts in the linking open data activities in providing greater and better resources.
+The main inquiry of this work was to examine whether an approach based on linking microposts to \lod\ resources could be utilized in generating semantically represented and machine-interpretable topics.
+The proposed approach extracts a significantly rich set of information from the posts in terms of relating them to web-resources which themselves are related to other resources via data and object properties.
+We demonstrate the benefits of using \lod\ and ontologies while identifying as well as utilizing the topics.
+During the identification phase, we were able to identify candidate elements and resolve their types.
+The ontologically represented topics consisting of entities enabled processing opportunities that revealed information about collections of microposts that are not readily observable even if each post were to be manually inspected.
+Also, we notice an increase in the quality of the generated topics over time thanks to the efforts related to the continued expansion and correction of \lod\ resources.

-The main goal of producing semantic topics is for their utility through further processing in the context of \lod.
-Trough accomplishing several tasks of different level of complexities with \sparql\ queries and \swrl\ rule definitions, we have observed that interesting information that is not readily available in the original posts can be revealed.
-A user evaluation of semantic topics (with 81.0\% precision and $F_1$ of 93.3\%) and our continuous manual inspection show that identified topics are relevant.

-In summary, we demonstrated that there are many opportunities in pursuing this direction.
-We see many directions to improve the topic identification approach as well as to process topics in general and in domain specific manners.
+Our main goal of producing machine-interpretable topics was for their utilization in further processing.
+We demonstrated such utilization with several examples of various levels of complexity, where information that is not readily available in the original posts is revealed.
+A user evaluation (with 81.0\% precision and $F_1$ of 93.3\%) and regularly performed manual inspections show that the identified topics are relevant.
+In summary, we are encouraged by the results we obtained and list many research opportunities to improve the topic identification approach and process topics in general and in domain-specific manners.